 Are you looking for a list of indeterminate tomatoes?
 If so, you’ve come to the right place.
-I’ve also included a link to a printable PDF with the list in this article.
+I’ve also included a link to a printable PDF with the list of indeterminate tomatoes in this article.

 So, what tomatoes are indeterminate?
-Indeterminate tomato varieties include some cherry, grape, Roma, beefsteak, heirloom, and unique varieties.
+Indeterminate tomato varieties include some cherry, grape, paste, Roma (plum), beefsteak, heirloom, and unique varieties.
 Here are some indeterminate tomato varieties:

 - Sungold (cherry)